 Many people believe it's better to skip breakfast because they are about to eat a hearty Thanksgiving meal, says Meghan Perkins, RD, dietitian and Nutrition Services Manager for Project Angel Heart.
 Or they might eat significantly less than they usually would leading up to the culinary affair.

-But this tactic backfires, she says, since forgoing food until the late afternoon or evening will only make you hangry — and cause you to overeat to the point of being uncomfortable.
+But this tactic backfires, she says, since forgoing food until the late afternoon or evening will only make you hangry — and cause you to overeat to the point of discomfort.
 Instead, Perkins suggests planning well-balanced meals and snacks throughout the day to keep your blood sugar and metabolism regulated.

 3. Take a Moment to Be Truly Thankful

 "Too often, when someone is going through a tough time, it's easy to forget, minimize or take for granted what is good in their life.
-When this happens, you can end up feeling depressed, anxious, hopeless, sad, jealous or angry," she says.
+When this happens, you can end up feeling depressed, anxious, hopeless, sad, jealous or angry," Thomas says.

 Thomas recommends beginning your Thanksgiving Day gratitude session by taking 10 minutes to think about what you're grateful for consciously.
-"Try to not just think about this, but make a point of feeling the emotions associated with what you realized you are grateful for," she says.
+"Try to not just think about this, but make a point of feeling the emotions associated with what you realized you are grateful for," Thomas says.

 4. Make a Plan to Drink More Water